hopeonesource/queue_manager/README.md

 ### Something to remember
 * Every commit message should describe why the code was changed or at a minimum what the change accomplished.
 * Use Feature or Issue Branches if you would like to contribute to the project.

+### Environment
+* Any basic vanilla Drupal 8 environment is acceptable for development.